martinvahi/mmmv_notes/README.md

 # Requirements

-* Ruby version pre-2.4.0 and in some cases 2.4.1 or MAYBE newer.
+* Ruby version newer than 3.0.0 or MAYBE newer.
 * Bash
 * PHP version 5 and in some cases newer.
 * Linux.
 The code MIGHT work with BSD, but usually the BSD is NOT tested.